 - First, leave all the peephole plugs in until you cool off to about 1000F, at that point you can remove them.
 Put them somewhere safe and non-flammable.

 - Put a non-flammable 1" prop (kiln post or better yet a chunk of firebrick if you have one) under the lid in the front of the kiln around 500F or 600F.

 - Listen carefully for any pinging sounds.
 Pinging means the ware is cooling too quickly and that can cause crazing.

-- If you use an under-the-kiln vent system you should not open the peephole plugs or prop the lid at all.
-When you open the peephole plugs and the vent system is on you are suddenly pulling quite a bit of air through the kiln and this can crack the ware near the peepholes.
-The kiln will cool off about 1/3 faster with the vent on anyway so if you use one you are already cooling the kiln off about as fast as you can.
+- If you use an under-the-kiln vent system you should not open the peephole plugs or prop the lid while the vent is running.
+Doing so would circulate quite a bit of cool air through the kiln and this can crack the ware.
+The kiln will cool off about 1/3 faster with the vent on anyway, so if you use one you are already cooling the kiln off about as fast as you can.

-- Having a floor mounted fan aimed at the kiln as well as good air circulation through the kiln room will help cool the kiln off as well.
+- Having a floor mounted fan aimed at the kiln as well as good air circulation through the kiln room will also help cool the kiln off.